shishir13sharma/Bayesian-Algorithms/README.md

-# This repository contains algorithms pertaining to commonly faced statistical problems such as finding the maximum likelihood using the Expectation Maximization algorithm or Graphical Inference algorithms such as sum-product , Baum-welch for Hidden Markov Model.
+# <h5>This repository contains algorithms pertaining to commonly faced statistical problems such as finding the maximum likelihood using the Expectation Maximization algorithm or Graphical Inference algorithms such as sum-product , Baum-welch for Hidden Markov Model.</h5>